What we will cover

 How about the Google primary colours?
 These basic colours indicate a simple learning process but is that all?
 For many of us, our first exposure to primary colours will have come from the safe and nurturing environment of the home (Roger Red Hat and Billy Blue Hat anybody?).
 Does this help us to trust Google on a deep, primal level?

-Other brands are less associated with a specific colour and more linked to a shape.
+Other corporate branding examples are less associated with a specific colour and more linked to a shape.
 From the sporting world, the Nike ‘swoosh’ and the Adidas stripes are two prime examples.
 Then there is the Amazon curved arrow which has evolved from a way to link the letters ‘A’ to ‘Z’ into a unique smile.
 This symbolises the company’s range of products and quality of customer service with one genius stroke – literally!

 Combine simple shapes and colours together and you get the golden arches of McDonald, the black horse of Lloyds Bank and the blue bird of Twitter.